whitesnowx/tp/docs/UserGuide.md

 Before we get started StaffConnect offers a unique suite of UI controls for users to customise their own unique experience!

-1. Clicking any items on the left contacts panel will allow you to select the person contact to display.
+1. Clicking any items on the left contacts panel will allow you to select the person whose attributes and meeting list are to be display.
 <br>Alternatively, clicking anywhere in the contacts panel then using your arrow keys to navigate and hitting enter to select would give the same result.
 <br>**Intended Behaviour:**
 <br> Hovering the selection with mouse or arrow keys would not cause the details panel to switch to the selected person.
 This is to allow users to browse the contacts panel without switching.